Mahfujul-Sagor/native-image-comparison-slider/README.md

-# React Native Comparison Slider Next
+# Native Image Comparison Slider

 Compare any two components side by side in your React Native app.